 I think I finally reached my tipping point.

-I cried over everything; being torn from my life home, losing my mother at a young age, having the universe's most evil man as a mate.
+I cried over everything; being torn from my life home, losing my mother at a young age, having the universe's most idiotic man as a mate.

 I even cried at the word mate.
 "Who even uses that term to discuss humans?!
-I thought it was for animals that were about to get it on!"
+I thought it was for animals that are about to get it on!"
 I screamed.

 I was getting tired but the uncomfortableness of being in the hole vanished any chance of going to sleep.

 I sat, lost in my thoughts and crying over my unfortunate circumstance.
 I did that for hours.
 Somehow, the tears never ran out.

 My stomach was rumbling, having not been fed for over 24 hours.